cordova-jon1618/Stock-Prediction-Project-Using-Machine-Learning/README.md

-# Stock-Prediction-Project-Using-Machine-Learning
+# Stock Prediction Project Using Machine Learning
-Stock Prediction Project Using Machine Learning: Can Machine Learning assist with Predicting Stock Market prices
+Can Machine Learning assist with Predicting Stock Market prices?

 # Meet the Team:
 #